simp/pupmod-simp-simp_grafana/README.rst

 `Grafana <http://grafana.org/>`__ is a web-based metric and analytics display tool, frequently used for log analysis.
-This module acts as a SIMP wrapper (or "profile") for the Puppet, Inc. Approved Grafana module written and maintained by Bill Fraser.
+This module acts as a SIMP wrapper (or "profile") for the Puppet, Inc. Approved Grafana module written and maintained by Bill Fraser and maintained by Vox Pupuli.
 It sets a baseline of secure defaults and integrates Grafana with other SIMP components.

 This is a SIMP module
 ---------------------